Matrilineality: Matrilineal identification within Judaism

-Matrilineality in Judaism or matrilineal descent in Judaism is the tracing of Jewish descent through the maternal line.
+Matriliny in Judaism or matrilineal descent in Judaism is the tracing of Jewish descent through the maternal line.
 Close to all Jewish communities have followed matrilineal descent from at least early Tannaitic (c.
-10-70 CE) times through modern times.
+10–70 CE) times through modern times.

 The origins and date-of-origin of matrilineal descent in Judaism are uncertain.
-Orthodox Jews, who believe that matrilineality and matriarchy within Judaism are related to the metaphysical concept of the Jewish soul, maintain that matrilineal descent is an Oral Law from at least the time of the Receiving of the Torah on Mt.
-Sinai (c.
+Orthodox Judaism maintains that matrilineal descent is an Oral Law from at least the time of the Receiving of the Torah on Mount Sinai (c.
 1310 BCE).
-Conservative Jewish Theologian Rabbi Louis Jacobs suggests that the marriage practices of the Jewish community were re-stated as a law of matrilineal descent in the early Tannaitic Period (c.
-10-70 CE).
+According to some modern academic opinions, it was likely instituted in either the early Tannaitic period (c.
+10–70 CE) or the time of Ezra (c.
+460 BCE).